Kracken256/ssh-keyfinder/README.md

 ssh-keyfinder is a tool that automates the extraction of SSH private keys from ssh-agent.
 It can extract all keys at once and format them in OpenSSH format.
 Additionally, it supports ALL SSH private key formats including RSA, ECDSA, and DSA.

+## If you find this code useful, please leave a star star.  ⭐

 ## Features
 - Simple WebUI frontend interface
 - Extracts SSH private keys from ssh-agent core dump